Subsystem entanglement and separability in quantum reference frames

 where $\ket{\Phi_\alpha} = \tfrac{1}{\sqrt{2}}(\ket{00} + \alpha \ket{11})$, with $|\alpha| = 1$.
 In this case, the reduced state of systems A and B is the separable state $\hat{\rho}_{\tc{ab}}^{(1)} = \tfrac{1}{2}(\ket{00}\!\!\bra{00} + \ket{11}\!\!\bra{11})$.
 When one transforms into the reference frame of system 2, the state then becomes

 which has an entangled partial state for systems A and B. Thus, a QRF transformation can create entanglement between the systems that are not the new and previous reference frames.}

-Although one could draw conclusions about entanglement generation from Examples 1-2 by noticing that the QRF transformation~\eqref{eq:S12} is a controlled unitary, thus generating entanglement only when the control is in a superposition.
+One could attempt to draw conclusions about entanglement generation from Examples 1-2 by noticing that the QRF transformation~\eqref{eq:S12} is a controlled unitary, thus generating entanglement only when the control is in a superposition.
 If the control system is in a coherent superposition of states corresponding to group elements, then the QRF transformation implements a conditional unitary that can entangle the control with whatever system it acts on.
-However, the crucial point for us is that this entanglement need not appear \textit{between the systems being described with respect to the QRFs}.
-As Example 1 illustrates, the controlled action of the QRF map can generate entanglement only between the old reference frame and the rest, while leaving the physical sector AB separable; only if the relative state of the reference frames is already correlated with AB (as in Example 2) can the same mechanism generate entanglement \emph{within} the physical sector.
-This distinction will be central in what follows: when distinguishing between reference frames and physical degrees of freedom, QRF transformations may entangle the references with the remaining systems, but in the absence of initial correlations, they do not increase entanglement between the physical systems.
+However, the crucial point for us is that this entanglement need not appear \textit{between the subsystems being described with respect to the previous and new QRFs}.
+As Example 1 illustrates, the controlled action of the QRF map can generate entanglement only between the old reference frame and the rest, while leaving the subsystem AB separable; only if the relative state of the reference frames is already correlated with AB (as in Example 2) can the same mechanism generate entanglement \emph{within} the AB subsystem.

-\secl{Passive quantum reference frames} The examples above show that changing QRFs can drastically modify how a global state looks.
-What concerns us, however, is not the behaviour of the full state under such changes, but the behaviour of the \emph{physical sector}—the degrees of freedom we operationally identify as the systems of interest.
-Our aim here is to clarify this distinction, explain how reference frames and physical systems are organised in the Hilbert space, and single out the class of frame changes that preserve the description of the physical sector.